lwilletts/fyre/README.md

 To install, compile xwait.c, and then add the directory to your path or move the executables a directory in your shells path.
 The config file is read from ~/.config/fyre/fyrerc.
 I've included an example fyrerc in the repository.
-Without this, most of the scripts will not work, but are still free to be adapted.
+Without setting at least some of the things even the basic scripts require (i.e. focus.sh), these scripts will not work.

 Some optional dependancies that you might find interesting:

 - mksh - The fastest shell I've tried and I recommend you install this so winopen.sh/tile.sh feel very responsive.
-All bangs are also #!/bin/mksh by default.
 - xorg-xprop
 - xorg-xinput
 - transset-df